 BAS need to appreciate that the scale and nature of the changes cannot be addressed simply by existing internal resources.
 For example, creating omnichannel capabilities requires external partners.
 It may be possible to source these from a range of potential knowledgeable partners.
 However, the clearest way forward would appear to be securing such resources through the use of larger insurance broking partners.
 A review by the board should decide how this is best achieved.
-Options include the sale of BAS or taking membership of a network- the Broker
+Options include the sale of BAS or taking membership in a broker network.